 Esprit has certainly changed over the years, but the spirit and heart remain.
 The Country Store evolved into the Bake Shop, and the latest addition of care packages in 2019 allowed alumnae away at college to partake.
 The Snackery was born in the 80’s, replacing earlier versions of a Cafe de Noel.
 Alumnae return to campus every year, eager to reminisce over that bowl of chili.
 The pizza and roast beef sandwiches from the first Esprit transformed into a fancier cocktail party and seated dinner in the gym, now Nolan Center lobby.
 Today, that tradition has become Bistro, the Friday night happy hour for alumnae and parents.

-The coronavirus pandemic has challenged us to bring these traditions into a virtual world, but it seems this isn’t the first year we’ve faced challenges.
 In 1974, the chairwoman writes “without each of you it would not have been possible to realize such success in this year of troubled economy.
-I continue to marvel at the “Esprit” here at GVC.”
-It seems every year has been the most challenging yet, but every year, we can rely on the smell of cinnamon nuts wafting through campus, friendships rekindling over Christmas gift shopping, and the Sisters’ presence throughout the weekend.
+I continue to marvel at the 'Esprit' here at GVC.”
+It seems every year has been the most challenging yet, but also - every year, we can rely on the smell of cinnamon nuts wafting through campus, friendships rekindling over Christmas gift shopping, and the Sisters’ presence throughout the weekend.
 In 1979, Alumnae Notes reads, “the financial benefit is evident, but more important is the social success, the opportunity it provides for all members of the Georgetown Visitation family, students, alumnae and parents to meet with the Visitation Sisters.”